RobinMalfait/lazy-collections/README.md

 You can also pass a negative index to `at` to count back from the end of the array or iterator.

-> **Warning**: Performance warning, it has to exhaust the full iterator before it can count backwards!
+> **Warning**: Performance may be degraded because it has to exhaust the full iterator before it can count backwards!

 ```js
 import { pipe, at } from 'lazy-collections'